VIBE: Vector Index Benchmark for Embeddings: Background

-\paragraph{Performance measures} The effectivity of ANN algorithms is typically measured by the average \emph{recall}, i.e., the fraction of returned neighbors for a given query point that are among the true $k$ nearest neighbors of that point.
-The efficiency of ANN algorithms is typically measured by the average query time, or, equivalently, by throughput, which is measured by \emph{queries per second} (QPS).
+\paragraph{Performance measures} The effectiveness of ANN algorithms is typically measured by the average \emph{recall}, that is, the fraction of returned neighbors for a given query point that are among the true $k$ nearest neighbors of that point.
+The efficiency of ANN algorithms is typically measured by the average query latency or, equivalently, by throughput, which is measured by \emph{queries per second} (QPS).

-\paragraph{Difficulty measures} To assess the difficulty of a query $\mathbf{x}$ we consider its \emph{relative contrast} at $k$, $RC_{k}(\mathbf{x})=\frac{\sum_{j\in[m]} d(\mathbf{x}, \mathbf{c}_j) / m}{d(\mathbf{x}, \mathbf{c}_{(k)})}$, that is the ratio of the average distance from the query to the dataset with the distance to its $k$-th nearest neighbor~\citep{DBLP:conf/icml/HeKC12}.
-The relative contrast is a good proxy for the effort required to distinguish close and far away points~\citep{DBLP:journals/is/AumullerC21}, with small values characterizing difficult queries.
+\paragraph{Difficulty measures} To assess the difficulty of a query $\mathbf{x}$, we consider its \emph{relative contrast} at $k$, $\mathit{RC}_k(\mathbf{x}) = \frac{1}{\rho(\mathbf{x}, \mathbf{c}_{(k)})} \sum_{j\in[m]} \rho(\mathbf{x}, \mathbf{c}_j) / m$, that is, the ratio of the average distance between the query and all the corpus points in the dataset to the distance between the query and its $k$-th nearest neighbor~\citep{he2012difficulty}.
+The relative contrast is a good proxy for the effort required to distinguish nearby and distant points~\citep{DBLP:journals/is/AumullerC21,ceccarello2025evaluating}, with small values characterizing difficult queries.

-\paragraph{Out-of-distribution (OOD) setting} There is a recent interest for ANN search in the \emph{out-of-distribution} (OOD) setting \citep[e.g.,][]{cayton2007learning,jaiswal2022ood,hyvonen2022multilabel,chen2024roargraph,jaasaari2024lorann,mazare2025inference}, where the distributions of the corpus points and the query points are different.
-If there is a large difference between the query distribution and the corpus distribution, using a sample from the actual query distribution to adapt the index structure can speed up ANN search significantly \citep{jaiswal2022ood,hyvonen2022multilabel,chen2024roargraph}.
-The OOD setting is common in multi-modal search, where the corpus and the queries have different modalities---for instance, the queries are given as text, and the corpus consists of images---even though they are embedded in the same vector space.
-Another recent example is approximate attention computation in long-context LLMs~\citep{liu2024retrievalattention,mazare2025inference}.
+\paragraph{Out-of-distribution (OOD) setting} There is recent interest in ANN search in the \emph{out-of-distribution} (OOD) setting~\citep[e.g.,][]{cayton2007learning,jaiswal2022ood,hyvonen2022multilabel,chen2024roargraph,jaasaari2024lorann,mazare2025inference}, in which the corpus points and query points are drawn from different distributions.
+If there is a large difference between the query distribution and the corpus distribution, using a representative sample from the query distribution to adapt the index during construction can speed up ANN search significantly~\citep{jaiswal2022ood,hyvonen2022multilabel,chen2024roargraph}.

+The OOD setting is common in multimodal search, where queries and corpus points have different modalities: for example, the queries may be text while the corpus consists of images, with both mapped into a shared embedding space.
+ANN search has also been used to accelerate attention computation in long-context LLM inference, in which the distributions of the keys and queries differ significantly~\citep{liu2024retrievalattention,mazare2025inference}.
+Asymmetric reductions for multi-vector retrieval can likewise produce OOD single-vector MIPS workloads by mapping queries and documents differently~\citep{jayaram2024muvera,jaasaari2026lemur}.